This is the multi-page printable view of this section. Click here to print.

 Delete Ingress Class

-1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

-2. On the Service Home page, click IngressClass under the Service and Ingress menu.
-Navigate to the IngressClass List page.
+2. On the Service Home page, click Ingress Class under the Service and Ingress menu.
+2. Navigate to the IngressClass List page.

-3. IngressClass List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. IngressClass list page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. Select the item you want to delete on the IngressClass List page.
-Move to the IngressClass Details page.
+4. On the IngressClass List page, select the items you want to delete.
+4. Navigate to the IngressClass Details page.

-5 - Storage Management
+5 - Managing Storage

-You can create and manage storage to use when using Kubernetes Engine.
-Storage is created and then managed for each of PVC, PV, and StorageClass items.
+You can create and manage storage for use with Kubernetes Engine.
+Storage is created and managed for each PVC, PV, and StorageClass.

 Reference

-Block StorageSupports a storage class that uses the product’s volume in conjunction with the Block storage product within Virtual Server
+Block storageSupports a storage class that uses the volume of the Block storage product within Virtual Server.

-File StorageSupports storage classes of NFS and CIFS protocol volumes in conjunction with the File Storage product
+File storageSupports storage classes for NFS and CIFS protocol volumes in conjunction with the File Storage product

 Table.
 Storage linkage items by type